KDD87/Application_Tracker/README.md

 <img src="Images/Screenshot 2023-08-21 at 3.29.20 PM.png">

-This project is still in the implementation phase and will hopefully have new features soon.
+This project is still in the implementation phase and will hopefully have new features soon!